VCurry20/pands-project/README.md

 ```

 This is not an exhaustive list of the potential of Python and the ways it can be used for file manipulation.
-The important factors are that Python offers us the chance to review information quickly and efficiently, while also allowing for the application of these functions on other datasets.
+The important factors are that Python offers us the chance to review information quickly and efficiently, while also allows for the application of these functions on other datasets.

 ## Graphing